thomas051083/psd-psw/_events/learning-journeys-3(14-20Jul).md

     <td>
       <b>Involving the Community in Shaping Our City Together</b>
       <br>15 July (Mon), 3.00pm - 5.00pm
-      <br>Learn how URA, together with stakeholders and the community, continues to shape a sustainable and liveable Singapore to optimise land use?
+      <br>Learn how URA, together with stakeholders and the community, continues to shape a sustainable and liveable Singapore.
       <br><a href="/events/learning-journeys/event-details/LJ_TtWWPnBIOTC">Click here to find out more.</a>
     </td>
   </tr>